keyanliu1/keyanliu1.github.io/_pages/publications.md

+## Publications

 ### <strong>Identifying Structural Vector Autoregressions via Non-Gaussianity of Potentially Dependent Structural Shocks</strong>
 (with Markku Lanne and Jani Luoto).
-Revise &amp; Resubmit at *Journal of Business &amp; Economic Statistics*
+Revise &amp; Forthcoming at *The Econometrics Journal*

 <a href="javascript:void(0)" onclick="toggleAbstract('abstract2')" style="font-size: 12px; text-decoration: underline; color: #007bff; cursor: pointer;">Abstract</a> <a href="https://keyanliu1.github.io/files/Paper2.pdf" style="font-size: 12px;"><strong>Current Version (PDF)</strong></a>

 <div id="abstract2" style="display:none; font-size: 0.85em;">
-  <p>We show that all shocks in an $n$-dimensional structural vector autoregression (SVAR) are globally identified up to their order and signs if they are orthogonal and either (i) have zero co-skewness and at most one of them is not skewed or (ii) exhibit no excess co-kurtosis and at least $n-1$ of them are leptokurtic.
-The former case covers SVAR models with errors following dependent volatility processes.
-Moreover, if the numbers of both skewed and leptokurtic shocks are smaller than $n-1$, the skewed and leptokurtic shocks are globally identified, while the remaining shocks are set identified.
-To capture the non-Gaussian features of the data, versatile error distributions are needed.
-We discuss the Bayesian implementation of an SVAR-GARCH model with skewed <i>t</i>-distributed errors, including the assessment of the strength of identification and checking the validity of exogenous instruments potentially used for identification.
-The methods are illustrated in an empirical application to the oil market.</p>
+  <p>We complement previous partial global identification results for the non-Gaussian SVAR model by showing that in the absence of co-skewness among the strucural shocks, the skewed shocks are identified and in the absence of excess co-kurtosis, the shocks with nonzero excess kurtosis are identified.
+The former case has the advantage that dependent conditional heteroskedasticity is allowed for.
+In each case, the remaining shocks are set identified, and these results can be combined to identify both skewed and non-mesokurtic shocks.
+To capture the non-Gaussian features of the data, versatile error distributions must be specified.
+We discuss the Bayesian implementation of an SVAR model with skewed t-distributed errors that exhibit dependent stochastic volatility, including the assessment of identification and checking the validity of exogenous instruments potentially used for identification.
+The methods are illustrated in an empirical application to U.S. monetary policy.</p>
 </div>

-## Publications

 ### <strong>Identifying Structural Vector Autoregression via Leptokurtic Economic Shocks</strong>
 (with Markku Lanne and Jani Luoto). *Journal of Business &amp; Economic Statistics*, 2023